Home Tour travels back in time

 Can I dance at the Honolulu House Ball?

 Yes, anyone can dance at the ball for free.
-Located in front of the Honolulu House from 7 to 10 p.m.
+Located in front of the Honolulu House 6 p.m.
 Saturday, historical reenactors party like it’s 1865.
 Don’t worry if you left your hoop skirt at home – street clothes are just fine and you’re invited to join in the festivities.

 There are some traditional waltz type dances and also lots of square dancing, where you can follow the crowd and the caller tells you what to do.
 People of all ages and abilities participate.
 They’ll serve lemonade, water and cookies.